Dr Adam Nix

 Teaching

-• Responsible Business: Theory and Practice (UG)
+• LI Responsible Business: Theory and Practice (UG)

-• Sustainable and Responsible Practices (PG)
+• LM Sustainable and Responsible Practices (PG)

-• Sustainability and Responsible Business (PG)
+• LM Sustainability and Responsible Business (PG)

 Postgraduate supervision

-Guting Shen, PhD Management, ‘The Business Models of Department Stores in Modern Shanghai, 1880s-1940s’
+Guting Shen, PhD Management, ‘The Business Models of Department Stores in Modern Shanghai, 1880s-1940s’.

 Research